chrisjmccormick/chrisjmccormick.github.io/_posts/2019-07-22-BERT-fine-tuning.md

 *Revised on 12/13/19 to use the new [transformers](https://github.com/huggingface/transformers) interface.*

-In this post we'll look at how to apply BERT to sentence classification tasks with fine-tuning.
+In this tutorial I'll show you how to use BERT with the huggingface PyTorch library to quickly and efficiently fine-tune a model to get near state of the art performance in sentence classification.
+More broadly, I describe the practical application of transfer learning in NLP to create high performance models with minimal effort on a range of NLP tasks.

-The Colab Notebook version of this post is available [here](https://colab.research.google.com/drive/1Y4o3jh3ZH70tl6mCd76vz_IxX23biCPP).
+This post is presented in two forms--as a blog post [here](http://mccormickml.com/2019/07/22/BERT-fine-tuning/) and as a Colab Notebook [here](https://colab.research.google.com/drive/1Y4o3jh3ZH70tl6mCd76vz_IxX23biCPP).

-The content in this post and the Notebook are identical, but:
+The content is identical in both, but:
 * The blog post includes a comments section for discussion.
 * The Colab Notebook will allow you to run the code and inspect it as you read through.

 # Contents

 * TOC
 {:toc}

 # Introduction